vaclavkratochvil/belief-functions-polyhedral-learning/README.md

 ## Local execution using RStudio

 1. Open the project in **RStudio**.
-2. Open the main supplementary `.Rmd` file.
+2. Download and open the main supplementary `.Rmd` file.
 3. Click **Knit** (HTML or PDF), or run the document using `rmarkdown::render()`.